sourencho/ungroup_game/README.md

 2. Install SFML-devel package
 3. Change directory to `src/`
 4. Run `make clean && make`
-5. Start the server with `./ug-server` and in a seperate window run `./ug-client`
+5. Start the server with `./ug-server` and in a seperate windows run several clients with `./ug-client`

 ## Mechanics